 Stay Home If You're Feeling Sick

 Now is a great time to explore the trail less traveled!
 Turn social distancing into an opportunity to roam free and explore the mountain playground that we are so fortunate to have surrounding us.
 As we venture out to recreate, there may be some compression at trailheads, campgrounds and other various outdoor rec touch points.
-We kindly ask that you inform yourself on the the proper trail etiquette, know the conditions and regulations and leave no trace.
+We kindly ask that you inform yourself on the proper trail etiquette, look for lesser known trails and times to recreate, know the conditions and regulations and leave no trace.
 Below are a few resources to help you #RecreateResponsibly.

 - Know before you go.
 Check the status of the place you want to visit and have a back up plan if it's closed or crowded.